Plusnet Complaints Code of Practice

 2. What we'll do and when

-Our aim is to resolve any problem as quickly as possible, preferably during a phone call or online via our Help Assistant.
+Our aim is to resolve any problem as quickly as possible, preferably during a phone call or email exchange with you.

-We'll respond within 14 days of receiving your letter, within 7 days if you raise your complaint via our Help Assistant and if we're unable to sort out your complaint when you phone us, we'll call you back within 2 working days.
+We'll respond within 14 days of receiving your letter, within 7 days if you raise a ticket via our 'Online Helpdesk' and if we're unable to sort out your complaint when you phone us, we'll call you back within 2 working days.

 We'll try to sort out your complaint on the spot, but whatever happens, we'll keep you regularly updated.

-If our Customer Relations Team are unable to resolve your complaint, we'll escalate this to our Customer Relations Manager.[Top]
+If our complaint team are unable to resolve your complaint, we'll escalate this to our Complaints Manager.[Top]

 3. What to do if you're still not happy